alecgorge/iguana2/README.md

 artist_id | integer
 tour_id | nullable integer
 venue_id | nullable integer
+era_id | nullable integer
 date | date | See `display_date`.
+avg\_rating\_weighted | real | calculated based on # of reviews and the rating itself avg\_duration | real
 display_date | varchar(32) | Sometimes the date is unknown (1970-XX-XX so this column is used for display and the first of the month or year is used for sorting).
-This is something that is unique on (artist_id + display_date) and should be used to avg\_rating\_weighted | real | calculated based on # of reviews and the rating itself avg_duration | real
+This is something that is unique on (artist_id + display_date) and should be used to

 ### sources